Tom1042roboai/houseRobot/README.md

 Now you should see the map and LiDAR scans sent from the robot on the remote laptop.

 ## Additional Files In Repo
+### Arduino folder
+- Measure_for_ros.ino
+  - Needed to measure the motor power to velocity mappings for following ROS cmd_vel messages.
+  - There was no more available pins on the Arduino to connect another button due to the L293D motor driver shield connection.
+  - Used the reset button of the Arduino to cycle through 5 power levels, taking 3 measurements at each power level.
+First cycle is for linear velocity measurements, followed by angular velocity measurements in the second cycle.
+  - Used the EEPROM memory keep track of the stages of the experiment.
+  - Used MAGIC_VALUE stored at a MAGIC_ADDR in EEPROM to determine when a new sketch was programmed and reset the values of the trackers in EEPROM.
+State of EEPROM memory is indeterminate unless initialized.
+  - After programming, unplugging the Arduino from the laptop, and powering up the Arduino once again, the Arduino performs two resets during this process.
+Therefore, there is an extra tracker to start the experiment only on the third reset.

+### HouseRobo_package/src
+- shutdown_listner.py
+  - The node would spin up when the ROS nodes are launched with the robot_bringup.launch file.
+  - The node would listen for a "shutdown" message sent from the remote laptop and then run the shell script "save_and_shutdown.sh"

+### robot_ubuntu_files
+- ros_robot_startup.sh
+  - Used to experiment auto start up of Robot once it powers up or recieves a command from remote laptop.
+  - Feature is incomplete at the moment.
+- save_and_shutdown.sh
+  - Robot does not follow the save and shutdown sequence and needs further debugging.

 ## Additional Project Notes